fsantanna/fsantanna.github.io/Freechains/tragedy.md

 subjectivity and locality to escape the tragedy of the commons:

 1. Users can create forums with their own subjective rules (netiquettes).
-2. Creators receive initial reputation tokens, known as `reps`, to redistribute to new users.
+2. Creators receive initial `reps` to redistribute to new users.
-3. Users need `reps` to post.
+3. Users must have `reps` to post.
 4. Consolidated posts generate new `reps` to authors.
 5. Likes and dislikes transfer `reps` between users.